Agent-Hellboy/gunicorn-prometheus-exporter/docs/components/hooks/index.md

 ## Architecture

-The hooks system uses a modular, class-based architecture:
+The hooks system uses a modular, class-based architecture with the **Manager pattern**:

 ### Core Classes